West Virginia Telehealth Alliance

 The West Virginia Telehealth Alliance (WVTA) is a non-profit organization dedicated to advancing telehealth use and telemedicine capabilities throughout the Mountain State.
 Participants in the alliance include hospitals, rural health care centers, medical schools (WVU, Marshall, CAMC, W.Va.
-School of Osteopathic Medicine), doctors, mental health centers, local health departments, senior groups, consumers as well as AFL-CIO and the West Virginia Chamber of Commerce, and major telecommunications companies.
+School of Osteopathic Medicine), mental health centers, free clinics and major telecommunications companies.

 FCC Rural Health Care Pilot Program

-Click to see map of RHCPP elgible locations across West Virginia.
+Click to see map of RHCPP locations across West Virginia.

 Highlights

-The West Virginia Telehealth Alliance has posted on the USAC RHCPP web site an RFP for Internet and Wide Area Network (WAN) telecommunications services and Internet access.
-This covers 167 eligible health care centers that would like enhancements made to their broadband and network connections.
-Click to see RFP and other documents.
+The West Virginia Telehealth Alliance received approval for federal funding for contracts under its RFP for Internet and Wide Area Network (WAN) telecommunications services and Internet access.
+This RFP covers 93 eligible health care centers that are getting enhancements made to their broadband and network connections.
+Click to see map.
+These broadband enhancements will be completed in late 2012.

 The broadband improvements will help foster greater use of telehealth applications, facilitate expansion of electronic health records and allow for new tele-learning and research opportunities for the state's rural medical community.